Machine learning and Topological data analysis identify unique features of human papillae in 3D scans: Methods

 \subsubsection{Finding Candidates for papillae locations}

 The pipeline for segment extraction works as follows.
 First, we pick a random point $P$ on the surface.
 Then, we select a radius $r + \delta$ of points around $P$, where we set $r$ to match $max(r_{fungiform}, r_{filiform})$\textmu m.
+Note that the distance from $P$ is computed as the $3D$ Euclidean distance in the ambient space.
+If the set of points contain disconnected components, then components not containing $P$ are discareded from the computation.
 We set $\delta = 100$ to fully cover any papilla in the region.
 After that, we fit a plane based on the RANSAC algorithm \cite{fischler1981random} and identify the point $M$ furthest away from the plane, which will be a {\em local maxima}.
 We identify it to be the centre of the segment.
-Finally, we cut a region of radius $r$ around $M$ as a candidate segment.
+Finally, we cut a region of radius $r$ around $m$ as a candidate segment.
 This process is applied repeatedly to identify multiple papilla segments.
+In future iterations, any maximum within a previously processed segment is ignored.
+Number of iterations and samples in our experiments were limited by the need for manual labelling.
+In applying our model for mapping papillae (e.g. as in Figure~\ref{fig:application_of_method}) the process can be continued until no new papillae is found.